swyxio/ai-notes/stub notes/SMALL_MODELS.md

 We present FLAME, a T5-based model trained on Excel formulas that leverages domain insights to achieve competitive performance with a substantially smaller model (60M parameters) and two orders of magnitude less training data.
 We curate a training dataset using sketch deduplication, introduce an Excel-specific formula tokenizer for our model, and use domain-specific versions of masked span prediction and noisy auto-encoding as pretraining objectives.
 We evaluate FLAME on formula repair, formula auto-completion, and a novel task called syntax reconstruction.
 FLAME (60M) can outperform much larger models, such as Codex-Davinci (175B), Codex-Cushman (12B), and CodeT5 (220M), in 6 out of 10 settings. https://news.ycombinator.com/item?id=34607738

+### Finetune Babbage

+Our solution is simple, generate a moderately sized corpus of completions made by davinci for a given task, and fine-tune a model like babbage to do the same task.
+If done correctly you can get near-identical completions (or at least 90% similarity) at a **40x** lower price and around 4-5x better latency. https://www.buildt.ai/blog/incorrectusage
+	- if you’re just trying to standardise the format of a prosaic output then you can get away with a couple hundred examples,
+	- if you’re doing logical reasoning, then you’re going to need at least 1000,
+	- if you’re doing DSL work then multiple thousands.

 ## small hardware